das-fbk/DomainObjectDemonstrator/demonstrator/README.md

 ## How to build

-To build Allow Ensembles Demonstrato you need to install Maven 3.2.x, Java JDK 1.8.x, Eclipse and set dependencies.
+To build Domain Objects Demonstrator you need to install Maven 3.2.x, Java JDK 1.8.x, Eclipse and set dependencies.